 -Du Fu (Classical Chinese Poet of the Tang Dynasty 712–770 AD)

-The Yellow Emperor’s Classic of Medicine (an ancient Chinese medical text) advocated cleansing the body during the spring and here at the YinOva Center many of our staff and patients choose this season to follow a gentle and supportive cleanse together.
-You can read about past YinOva Cleanses here.
+The Yellow Emperor’s Classic of Medicine (an ancient Chinese medical text) advocated cleansing the body during the spring.
 The liver and gall bladder are the organs associated with the wood element and supporting these organs of detoxification in the spring can help them work better.
 Many of us suffer from sludgy, sluggish livers and the spring is a great time to gently cleanse and detoxify them.

 - Let go!
 Leave behind any resentments or frustrations and make a plan to start anew.

 - Make some noise!
-Anger is the emotion of the wood element and when channelled appropriately can be a force for change and transformation
+Anger is the emotion of the wood element and when channeled appropriately can be a force for change and transformation

 - Choose!
 Make a plan and begin it.
 The wood element has strong creative energy so paths chosen at this time are more likely to manifest.